The Mystery House wiki last edited by HardcoreGamer99 on 02/21/17 09:55AM

 View full history

 Mystery House is historically notable for being the very first computer adventure game to use graphics rather than purely textual descriptions.
-It is also the first adventure game created by Roberta Williams, who with her husband Ken founded On-Line Systems, later know to PC gamers the world over as Sierra On-Line, and currently known as Sierra Entertainment.
+It is also the first adventure game created by Roberta Williams, who, with her husband Ken, founded On-Line Systems, later known to PC gamers the world over as Sierra On-Line, and currently known as Sierra Entertainment.

 The game starts out as a treasure hunting game, but then your fellow treasure-seekers start dying, and you need to find out who's murdering them before they can get to you!

 There were several different 1982 games called Mystery House released in Japan:

 - Star Craft's Mystery House for the FM-7 and PC-6001 was an enhanced port/remake, with the cartoon graphics replaced by more realistically drawn graphics, which was possible due to the higher resolution of Japanese computers at the time.

 - MicroCabin's Mystery House was not actually related to the game, but simply borrowed the name, and had a different plot altogether.

 - MicroCabin's Mystery House II is the sequel to their unrelated Mystery House game mentioned above, rather than a sequel to the original Mystery House.